-Before we dive in super deep into the ins and outs of AR-15 receivers let’s go ahead and cover what an FFL is.
-We’ll be using the term often.
+Excellent question!
 An FFL is a Federal Firearms License.
-There are several different kinds of FFLs, but the most common form of a license holder is a gun store.
-Anyone is the business of manufacturing, receiving, and selling firearms needs to have a Federal Firearms License.
+There are several types of FFLs, but the most common type can be found in any gun store.
+Anyone in the business of manufacturing, receiving, and selling firearms needs to have a Federal Firearms License.
 If you buy a gun online it needs to go through an FFL.
 It can't be shipped straight to your door like an 80% lower (unless it's an antique firearm, though some laws still apply).

-The reason why an 80% lower does not need to be shipped to an FFL is because it is considered to be a chunk of aluminum and not much more.
-The Gun Control Act defines a firearms as, (A) any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; (B) the frame or receiver of any such weapon.
+An 80% lower does not need to be shipped to an FFL is because it is considered a chunk of aluminum in the eyes of the ATF.
+The Gun Control Act defines a firearm as, (A) any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; (B) the frame or receiver of any such weapon.

-An 80% lower does not meet that criteria since the fire control unit is not milled, it cannot be readily converted to expel a projectile.
+An 80% lower does not meet either criteria since the fire control cavity is not milled.
+It cannot be readily converted to expel a projectile.
 The most an 80% lower can do is hold a magazine in place.
-This means you can receive an 80% lower in normal mail, to your front door without issue.
-You can also mail one out yourself to another non FFL holder.
+This means you can receive an 80% lower in the regular mail.
+You can also mail one out yourself to another non-FFL holder.

 When is an FFL required?

-An FFL is required to ship and receive any AR-15 receiver that is more than 80% a receiver.
-More specifically an FFL is required whenever any work has been done to mill an 80% lower receiver and you plan to ship, transfer or sell it.
-For example if you drill a single dimple into the fire control cavity it is now considered a firearm, and an FFL would be required should you wish to ship, transfer or sell the now weapon.
+An FFL is required to ship and receive any firearm receiver, including a completed (functional) 80% lower.
+Specifically, an FFL is required if you've done any work to an 80% lower receiver but you plan to ship, transfer or sell it.
+For example, if you drill a single hole into the fire control cavity it is now considered a firearm.
+An FFL would be required if you wish to ship, transfer or sell that lower.
 It seems silly, but the ATF takes this quite seriously.
 You can view pictures of what they consider "not a firearm" or "a firearm" right here.

-To turn an 80% lower receiver into a 100% lower receiver you have to go through a wide variety of steps.
-You'll need to mill out the fire control group with one of a few different methods.
-Then you’ll need to drill out holes alongside the receiver to fit the fire control group and safety selector.
-After that you'll apply a lower parts kit, a buffer assembly, stock, and complete upper receiver.
-Then you actually have something that can expel ammunition.
-Diving into an 80% lower is incredibly rewarding, as long as it is down legally.
+To turn an 80% lower receiver into a real AR-15 stripped lower receiver, you have to go through some steps: You'll need to mill out the fire control group with a handheld router and 80 lower jig.
+You'll also need to drill holes into the receiver to fit the fire control group and safety selector.
+After that, you'll install a lower parts kit, buffer assembly, stock, and complete AR-15 upper.
+Then you'll finally have your own black rifle or pistol, built from scratch - legally!